row of vintage and modern perfume bottles

 2015

-On the 150th anniversary of the original perfumery, the Blocki family revives the perfumery and launches three new fragrances.
+On the 150th anniversary of the original perfumery, the Blocki family revives the perfumery and launches three new fragrances guided by a legacy of quality without pretension and delighting customers.